awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 # Output Data<a name="sms-data-output"></a>

-The output from a labeling job is placed in the location that you specified in the console or in the call to the [CreateLabelingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.
+The output from a labeling job is placed in the Amazon S3 location that you specified in the console or in the call to the [CreateLabelingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html) operation\.
+Output data appears in this location when the workers have submitted one or more tasks, or when tasks expire\.
+Note that it may take a few minutes for output data to appear in Amazon S3 after the worker submits the task or the task expires\.

 Each line in the output data file is identical to the manifest file with the addition of an attribute and value for the label assigned to the input object\.
 The attribute name for the value is defined in the console or in the call to the `CreateLabelingJob` operation\.
 You can't use `-metadata` in the label attribute name\.
 If you are running an image semantic segmentation, 3D point cloud semantic segmentation, or 3D point cloud object tracking job, the label attribute must end with `-ref`\.
 For any other type of job, the attribute name can't end with `-ref`\.